Back to blog

 Bulk Invoicing

 Upload a CSV with 100 invoices.
-SmartFenek generates, signs, and sends them all automatically.
-Perfect for high-volume issuers.
+SmartFenek structures and outputs XML for all of them in one batch.
+Suitable for high-volume issuers preparing structured invoice data.

 Arabic & English